-If you are looking for an entertaining night out in Cape Town
+Looking for an entertaining night out in Cape Town?

 Try Gold Restaurant